 Here are some of the main features of The Sims 3:

 Worlds: In this installment, the Sims live in neighborhoods called Worlds.
-These worlds can be customized and different areas, such as parks and gyms, can be created, some of which through the extensions - this is namely the case of the local university, unblockable through The Sims 3: University Life, that is the ninth expansion of the game.
+These worlds can be customized and different areas, such as parks and gyms, can be created, some of which through the extensions - this is namely the case of the local university, unlockable through The Sims 3: University Life, which is the ninth expansion of the game.
 The PC edition of the game is set in Sunset Valley, which is supposedly the same place as the town in the first installment and Pleasantview in the second installment, with some storyline connection.
 The console edition is set in Moonlight Bay.
 Those are the two primary worlds in the game but not the only ones.
-Also, characters moving through different lots happens without any loading screen.
+Also, characters move through different lots without any loading screen.

 Story Progression: This is another feature that comes with The Sims 3.
 This mechanics means that different Sims in the neighborhood can move on with their lives by themselves and the players don’t have to control them all the time.
 This way, the storyline of each neighborhood can continue autonomously.